Invited Sessions of ICCSE 2026

 Topics include but are not limited to:

-● AI-Driven Learning Paths in Computer Science Education;
+● Integrating AI Ethics and Value-Oriented Learning in Computer Science Curricula

 Short Bio of Chairs